 Of course, setting goals can be challenging.
 They need to be relevant to the situation, the employee, and the business.
 They need to be meaningful, as well.
 Thankfully, there are ways you can ensure that the goals you set do measure up and deliver the means to improve performance.

-The SMART goal-setting method has been around for a very long time, but it is more relevant today than ever before.
-This is particularly true given the shift away from annual performance reviews and toward more informal, more frequent check-ins and reviews.
+The SMART goal-setting method has been around for a long time, but it is more relevant today than ever.
+This is particularly true given the shift from annual performance reviews to more informal, frequent check-ins and reviews.
 The acronym breaks down as follows:

 - M – Measurable – What good is it to set a goal if you cannot measure progress towards it?
 Set measurable goals and ensure that both you and the employee understand how progress will be measured.
 For instance, “What do you need from the company to deliver 25% more of X?”.